missionpinball/mpf-docs/docs/faq/installation.md

 ## What Python version can I use with MPF?

-Your need Python 3.5 or 3.6.
-Python 3.4 is end of life and will no longer be supported.
-Python 3.7 and newer are not yet supported.
-We walk you through getting Python installed in our [installation documentation](../install/index.md).
+MPF uses Python 3.7 - 3.9.
+We walk
+you through getting Python installed in our [installation documentation](../install/index.md).